thescientist13/HP_Stuff/src/pages/FanFiction/Harry_Potter_-_Nephilim/Appendices/Appendix_C.md

      - They became nearly immune to the magic of the Thrones as practised by other mortals.
 It is next to impossible to confound or imperious a centaur for example.
 This is in part because they perceive the magic of the attempt.
 This is a mitigation of their curse, which happened because while divination is evil, their *intentions* were not, and their *understanding* of their act flawed.
-     - While it is, per the above, almost impossible to affect individuals with magical effects on the mind or free will, the *herd* is massively influenced at a subconscious level by the moral state of the people in surrounding areas.
-Whenever the societies around them take a turn for the worse, so do they; whenever the societies they live near turn towards God, the centaur populations become more friendly.
+     - Centaur communities are almost universally violent, wrathful and even more highly xenophobic people.
+This is in part because their herd instinct cannot sense non-centaurs and they reject the personhood of those who do not appear to their herd sense.
+It is in part because they depend so much on that herd sense that they do not significantly develop individual self control.
+They *could* develop it, they (typically) *do not*.
      - they remain addicted to divination, as such they perpetuate these effects to the next generation endlessly.
      - the ranking in this list between centaur and veela is debatable.
 Any